jhollist/nsink/README.md

     maps are saved to an output folder.
 The expected use of this function is to provide the basis for building an N-Sink application outside of R (e.g. with ArcGIS)
+  - `nsink_load()` - Another convenience function that will load the results of `nsink_build()` into R. This makes it easier to continue to work in R on an `nsink` analysis if build for a given watershed has already occurred.

 ## Installation